 At St John’s, we teach the children about e-safety through their computing lessons.
 This begins with basic skills such as remembering to ask an adult before using the internet in Year 1 and, by Year 6, the children are taught the difference between on-line friends and in-person friends and the kind of chat that is safe to have.
-Mrs Brooks-Sutton is the teacher responsible for online safety in school.
+Mr Haynes is the teacher responsible for online safety in school.
+Above is a poster that can guide you in a conversation, as continually discussing and sharing your child's social, online and gaming journeys is thought to be the best way to keep them safe and ensure they know the etiquette and their legal responsibilities when using the web from an early age.
+Further posters can be found below.

 The Child Exploitation and Online Protection (CEOP) website is run by the National Crime Agency.
 It has links to various websites and information available for all ages of children.
 In addition, if you wish to report a concern relating to online safety, visit the link below.